pupilfirst/pupilfirst/docs/users/curriculum_editor.md

 **Do you have any completion instructions for the student?**<br/>
 Text entered here will be displayed right next to where the students take action on a target.
 This will be at the top of the page that displays the quiz, or the submission form.

+#### Enable discussion

+If you want to enable students to see and discuss on submissions of other students - pick _Yes_ to the question _Do you want to enable discussion on this assignment?_.
+If not then pick _No_.
+See more about discussions feature [here](/users/taking_courses#submissions-by-peers).

+##### Setup submission anonymity

+If you picked _Yes_ to whether to enable discussions on student submissions, then you can choose whether to allow students to submit anonymously or not.
+If anonymous submission is allowed students can choose to submit assignments anonymously and their names won't be visible to other students in the discussion section.

 #### Defining steps to complete an assignment

 For assignments that require students to submit work for review, you can define the steps that a student needs to take to submit their work.